-In this context, the level of indebtedness of the agents of the Colombian economy (as a percentage of GDP) tended to stabilize in 2016 at the historically high levels reached in the previous year (62%).
+The level of indebtedness11 of the agents of the Colombian economy (as a percentage of GDP) tended to stabilize in 2016 at the historically high levels reached in the previous year (62%).
 Indebtedness registered a modest growth of around 1.0% in real terms as a result of the slowdown of the corporate loan portfolio as well as of the faster growth pace for the household loan portfolio.